MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-custom-page-layout.md

 ---
 # Tutorial: Add custom page layout to your site

-In this tutorial, you'll learn how to create a custom page layout by using [Liquid](../configure/liquid-overview.md) and a page template that is based on a web template.
+In this tutorial, you'll learn how to create a custom page layout using [Liquid](../configure/liquid-overview.md) and a page template based on a web template.
 Our goal is to build a simple two-column template that the main site menu as left-side navigation, with the page content to the right.

 > [!div class="checklist"]
 > * Create a common base web template with code to establish basic page layout.
 > * Create a second web template with additional code to demonstrate the modular features of web templates.
-> * Create a page template record referencing the web template and configures how the page layout will be rendered on the site.
+> * Create a page template record referencing the web template which configures how the page layout will be rendered on the site.
 > * Create a web page using the custom page layout.

 ## Prerequisites